wynss/dashy/README.md

 ## Future
-* Intregrate all components with bootstrap themes
+- [ ] Integrate all components with bootstrap themes
+- [ ] Dashboard templates

 ## Credits